the-crypt-keeper/modelzoo/README.md

      ```

 3. **KoboldCppRuntime**: For serving models using KoboldCpp.
-   - Compatible model formats: gguf, gptq, safetensors
+   - Compatible model formats: gguf
    - Parameters:
      - `name` (str): Name of the runtime
      - `bin_path` (str): Path to the KoboldCpp binary